@amqp-contract/contract

 Union type of all exchange definitions.

-Represents any type of AMQP exchange: fanout, direct, or topic.
+Represents any type of AMQP exchange: topic, direct, fanout, headers.

 Type Parameters